Afudu/P4_OpenClassroom/README.md

 the task consists of creating a standalone tournament management application for a local chess club, Castle Chess, that allows the tournament managers to run the entire events offline.

-In meeting the client's requirements, the application would therefore need to perform the following actions offline:
+In meeting the client's requirements, the application allows the following actions offline:

     - Add players.